Hobart – that Tasmanian paradise you’ve heard about but probably never visited.

 Day Trips / Overnight Trips

-Wander through the World Heritage Port Arthur historic site to get an up close look at one of Australia’s first convict settlements.
+On the Tasman Peninsula, you can wander through the World Heritage Port Arthur historic site to get an up close look at one of Australia’s first convict settlements.
 The entrance fee includes a half hour harbour cruise, and if you’re feeling brave you can book yourself a ghost tour.
 You can do a day tour or drive the 1.5 hours from Hobart, though it will take a little longer if you stop at the pretty coastal spots along the way.

 If you want to get away to a quiet place with no-one around (except for the local wallabies and cockatoos), drive to Kettering and get the passenger ferry to Bruny Island.
 Here you can go penguin spotting in the evenings, walk along beaches with no one else in sight, and appreciate the Australian bushland.